Ortovoxx/snowflake-generator/README.md

 It does what it says on the tin and generates snowflakes in SVG form.

+## Inspiration

+[This](https://www.misha.studio/snowflaker/) snowflake generator served as my initial inspiration and you can probably see the similarities.
+I tried looking for the source code but couldn't find anything so I ended up just using it for design inspiration.
+Their solution was quite basic so I developed on it further.

+[This codegolf solution](https://github.com/codegolf/snowflake) generates snowflakes using only 190 bytes of HTML and JavaScript which was very impressive.

 ## Getting Started

 First, run the development server: